Lab: Implementing and configuring virtualization in Windows Server

 Note: The time it takes to complete the download will depend on the available bandwidth of the network connection from the lab VM to the Microsoft container registry.

-5. Run the following command to verify that the Docker image has been successfully downloaded:
+4. Enter the following command, and then press Enter to verify that the Docker image has been successfully downloaded:

 docker images